FOSSEE/st-scripts/getting_started_with_ipython/script.rst

 ..
 R21

-Now try to solve Following exercise,
+Pause the video here, try out the following exercise and resume the video.

-%%2%% Look-up the documentation of ``round`` and see how to use it.
+Look-up the documentation of ``round`` and see how to use it.

 ..
 L21